CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 # Sensitive Data (SD) Services for research: user guide

-This manual, in CSC Docs, introduces CSC's Sensitive Data (SD) services. below, you can find an overview of the contents organized into distinct sections for processing sensitive research data (SD Connect and SD Desktop, standard service) or register data (SD Desktop for secondary use, limited version).
-If you are unfamiliar with this terminology or you are accessing the service for the first time, please check the introduction paragraph.
-To navigate the user guide, click on the topics on the left-hand side of the navigation bar or use the search functionality.
+This manual, in CSC Docs, introduces CSC's Sensitive Data (SD) services.

-!!!
-Note
+Below is an overview of the contents organized into distinct sections for processing sensitive research data (SD Connect and SD Desktop, standard service) or register data (SD Desktop for secondary use, limited version).
-    **Do you have any questions?
-Would you like to discuss a specific project?** Don't hesitate to contact us at servicedesk@csc.fi (subject: Sensitive Data) or join the [CSC Research User Support Coffee - Every Wednesday at 14:00](https://ssl.eventilla.com/usersupportcoffee).
-Our team is here to help.
+To navigate the user guide, click on the topics on the left-hand side of the page in the navigation bar, or use the search functionality.
+Next, browse the paragraphs inside each section using the navigation bar on the right side of each page.